sfc-gh-dcole/SnowConvertDDLExportScripts/DB2/README.md

 That variable will determine if there are any database that you want to exclude from the extraction

-It is recommended to use a user  with administrative privileges and to run on a production-like environment with recently up to date statistics.
+**It is required to use a user  with administrative privileges (DBA)** and to run on a production-like environment with recently up to date statistics.

 2 - After modifying, the `create_ddls.sh` file can be run from the command line to execute the extract.
 The following files will be created in the directory `/object_extracts/DDL`: